MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 Some scenarios require multiple applications or services to use the same NAT.
 In this case, the following workflow must be followed so that multiple applications / services can use a larger NAT internal subnet prefix

-*We will detail the Docker 4 Windows - Docker Beta - Linux VM co-existing with the Windows Container feature on the same host as an example.
-THis workflow is subject to change*
+**_We will detail the Docker 4 Windows - Docker Beta - Linux VM co-existing with the Windows Container feature on the same host as an example.
+THis workflow is subject to change_**

-1. net stop docker
+1. C:\> net stop docker
 2. Stop Docker4Windows MobyLinux VM
-3. Get-ContainerNetwork | remove-containerNetwork -force
+3. PS C:\> Get-ContainerNetwork | remove-containerNetwork -force
-4. Get-NetNat | Remove-NetNat
+4. PS C:\> Get-NetNat | Remove-NetNat
 *Removes any previously existing container networks (i.e. deletes vSwitch, deletes NetNat, cleans up)*
 5. New-containernetwork –name nat –Mode NAT –subnetprefix 10.0.76.0/24 (this subnet will be used for Windows containers feature)
 *Creates internal vSwitch named nat*
 *Creates NAT network named “nat” with IP prefix 10.0.76.0/24*
 6. Remove-NetNAT
 *Removes both DockerNAT and nat NAT networks (keeps internal vSwitches)*
 7. New-NetNat -Name DockerNAT -InternalIPInterfaceAddressPrefix 10.0.0.0/17 (this will create a larger NAT network for both D4W and containers to share)
 *Creates NAT network named DockerNAT with larger prefix 10.0.0.0/17*
 8. Run Docker4Windows (MobyLinux.ps1)
 *Creates internal vSwitch DockerNAT*
 *Creates NAT network named “DockerNAT” with IP prefix 10.0.75.0/24*
 9. Net start docker
 *Docker will use the user-defined NAT network as the default to connect Windows containers*